-The Holy Spirit responds differently to each of theses three categories of emotion.
+The Holy Spirit responds differently to each of these three categories of emotion.
 The Holy Spirit rejoices and assists us when we engage in holy responses.
-He produces them within us so they can justly be called "the fruit of the Spirit".
-(Romans chapters 8 & 12, and Galatians 5) On the other hand the Holy Spirit comforts us when the human emotions such as grief overwhelm us (see 2 Corinthians 1).
+He produces them within us so they can justly be called "the fruit of the Spirit" (Romans chapters 8 & 12, and Galatians 5).
+On the other hand the Holy Spirit comforts us when the human emotions, such as grief, overwhelm us (see 2 Corinthians 1).
 Finally He is determined to break the grip of fleshly emotions such as hatred, lust and revenge.
 In fact the Spirit wars against such impulses so that we cannot fully give way to our worst desires (Galatians 5:16-18).
 Thus the Holy Spirit produces holy emotions, comforts overwhelming human emotions and wars against fleshly emotions.
-However we have a choice in the matter.
-We can take heed of the Spirit's promptings or we can discard them in fleshly rebellion.
-This leads Paul to say that the mind set on the flesh and its fractious emotions "is death" but the mind set on the Spirit with His holy emotions is "life and peace"(Romans 8:5,6).
+However, we have a choice in the matter.
+We can heed the Spirit's promptings or we can discard them in fleshly rebellion.
+This leads Paul to say that the mind set on the flesh and its fractious emotions is "life and peace" (Romans 8:5,6).

 As we will see in other chapters, the Spirit renews the mind with its personal perspective and belief structure.
-The renewed mind becomes centred on God and can be validly called "the mind of Christ" (1 Corinthians 2:14-16).
-Thus as the mind is redeemed and renewed and set on the Spirit life and peace result.
+The renewed mind becomes centered on God and can be validly called "the mind of Christ" (1 Corinthians 2:14-16).
+Thus as the mind is redeemed, renewed and set on the Spirit, life and peace result.
 This life and peace that results from a well disciplined and renewed mind is the aim of this book.
 This simple classification of emotions will be vastly expanded as the complexities and subtleties of the emotional life of the Christian life are explored.
 Our emotions need redemption if they are to become holy and the focus of all redemption is Jesus Christ who will be our model and pattern for biblical EQ.

-How Come Christians Seem To Stop Changing Emotionally After A Few Years?
+Why Do Christians Seem To Stop Changing Emotionally After Few Years?

-Massive early transformation followed by accommodation to religious sub-cultural norms is a fairly common pattern among Christians from emotionally damaging childhoods.
+Massive early transformation followed by accommodation to religious sub-cultural norms is a fairly common pattern among Christians from an emotionally damaged childhood.
 Church life provides many little nooks and crannies where we can hide from the Holy Spirit and the hard work of emotional transformation.
 In many cases painful emotions are not understood by the clergy and even by some Christian counselors and damage is done.
 This book will seek to bring wisdom and balance to the Christian handling of emotions.
 However all is not the fault of the clergy, church culture or inadequate theological and counseling training.
 Much is our own fault.
 Each of us has defense mechanisms against change such as rationalization, projection, and denial.
-We dodge dealing with God and we duck change.
+We avoid dealing with God and with change.